Generic name: incobotulinumtoxinA [ IN-koe-BOT-ue-LYE-num-TOX-in-A ]

 Since botulinum toxin has a temporary effect and is given at widely spaced intervals, missing a dose is not likely to be harmful.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may not appear right away, but can include severe muscle weakness, trouble swallowing, weak or shallow breathing, or loss of movement in any part of your body.

 Avoid going back to your normal physical activities too quickly after receiving an injection.

 incobotulinumtoxinA may impair your vision or depth perception.
 Avoid driving or hazardous activity until you know how this medicine will affect you.

 What other drugs will affect incobotulinumtoxinA?

 This list is not complete.
-Other drugs may interact with incobotulinumtoxinA, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect incobotulinumtoxinA, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.